phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ![](images/Visualizationheatmap.png)

-The heat map shows the correlation with variable to each other.
-It can be told from the heat map that Pclass, Age, Fare, Sex and Parch(the number of parents/children abroad Titanic) have the highest correlation to the survival rate.
-Although, Fare also have a high correlation with survived, it also has a high correlation with PClass.
-It is obvious as Fare is the amount of money you pay for the ticket.
+The heat map shows the correlation with variable to each other:

+- It can be told from the heat map that Pclass, Age, Fare, Sex and Parch(the number of parents/children abroad Titanic) have the highest correlation to the survival rate.

+- Although, Fare also have a high correlation with survived, it also has a high correlation with PClass.
+- It is obvious as Fare is the amount of money you pay for the ticket.
 It suggest that we should use just one of the variable if we intend to do regression as it might cause multicollinear.

 ## IV.
 Regression